In today’s Syria, 8 year olds go to war

 His adult comrades in arms say there are many children like Ahmed in Aleppo.
 These children are caught up in the conflict no less than those described in a prior post.
 No less than those in another video, which UN Dispatch embeds here as it notes that “only 20% of the $1.2 billion pledged to support humanitarian efforts has been received.”
 That shortfall adds an aid crisis to the list of woes that have befallen Syria.

-One thought on “In today’s Syria, 8 year olds go to war
+Response to “In today’s Syria, 8 year olds go to war”